 However, staying in the city presented some problems when getting to the airport.
 Our flight from Heathrow was at 8:45 in the morning and it’s around an hour trip on the Underground from Kings Cross station to the airport.
 We had to catch the first train in the morning to make sure we’d be able to get there on time.

 It might have been a good idea to check into an airport hotel in the morning and just leave our luggage and travel back to the city to see our show.
 Not looking at how we could get to the airport for our flight was an oversight on my part.
-I almost had to pay for a costly taxi ride just so we could be sure to make our flight on time.
+I almost had to pay for a costly taxi ride so that we could be sure to make our flight on time.

 The main things you need to think about when choosing between a city hotel and an airport hotel are: